 The purposes we use your personal information for

 We collect and process your personal information to provide these services to you.
 This will include:

 - Creating and maintaining a Council Tax or Business Rates account, such as applying discounts, disregards, reliefs and exemptions.

 - Recovering outstanding Council Tax or Business Rates debts.

 - Processing a claim for Housing Benefit, Council Tax Support, Discretionary Housing Payments and/or Discretionary Hardship award.

-Our service also needs to use sensitive personal data also called “special category data” which requires more protection to keep it safe.
+We do obtain and use special category information which requires more protection to keep it safe.
 This is often information you would not want to be widely known and is very personal to you.
-It includes:-
+It includes:

 - Sexuality or sexual heath

 - Physical or mental health